yyli28/d2mr-assessment-yyli28/06_r-programming/01_hello-world/assessment-yangyueli28.md

     2. Uses multiple types of conditional/loop functions (e.g., `if_else()`, `case_when()`, `for`, `while`)

         -   [ ] Objective attempt
-        -   [check ] Unique objective attempt
+        -   [x] Unique objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: For "Uses conditional in multiple contexts, including dplyr pipelines", make sure you know how to apply it in other contexts like dplyr pipelines.
+The application is quite limited in the hello-world project.

 ### Tidyverse